safespring/web/content/en/solution-brief/repartitioning-root-fs-on-nvme-instances-safesprin.md

 tags: ["English"]
 intro: "This solution brief provides step-by-step instructions on how to repartition the root filesystem on an NVMe instance in the l2-series on Safespring's platform."
 background: ""
-sidebarlinkname: "Meet a cloud Architect"
+sidebarlinkname: "Watch demo"
-sidebarlinkurl: "/demo"
+sidebarlinkurl: "/demo/compute/"
 sidebarlinkname2: ""
 sidebarlinkurl2: ""
 socialmedia: ""